aquasecurity/deployments/cyber_center/kubernetes_and_openshift/manifests/README.md

 ## Overview

-This repository shows the manifest yaml files required to deploy Aqua CyberCenter on the following Kubernetes platforms:
+This repository shows the manifest yaml files required to deploy the Aqua CyberCenter on the following Kubernetes platforms:
 * Kubernetes
 * OpenShift
 * Kubernetes engines: EKS, GKE, ICP, AKS, TKG, and TKGI